tintin10q/minecraft-logs-analyzer/README.md

 (I now added python 3.7 and 3.8 support)

+It also seems to work fine with python 3.10.

 This program uses matplotlib pyplot to create graphs.
 If you do not have matplotlib installed please install it by entering the flowing command into the cmd:
 `pip install --user matplotlib`